 225.614.9126 ext.
 6, email@example.com

-Stacey Roussel serves as a Senior Policy Analyst at LBP.
-She brings nearly twenty years of experience in the public, academic, and nonprofit sectors working on issues related to economic and community development with experience in fundraising, strategic planning, program evaluation, and policy analysis.
+Stacey Roussel serves as deputy director at LBP.
+She brings nearly twenty years of experience in the public, academic and nonprofit sectors working on issues related to economic and community development with experience in fundraising, strategic planning, program evaluation and policy analysis.

 A native of New Orleans, Stacey began her development career in Baton Rouge supporting community engagement in K-12 public schools, and went on to serve on an award-winning major gifts team at PBS affiliate, WEDU-TV, in Tampa, Florida.
 She began working with small businesses as a NASBITE Certified Global Business Professional at UNF SBDC, where she provided export assistance to U.S.-based small manufacturers.
 Upon returning to Louisiana, Stacey continued her commitment to community and economic development by supporting entrepreneurship among minority communities in Southeast Louisiana.
 While working domestically, Stacey maintains a global perspective, and has presented papers at the United Nations conference, Our Common Humanity in the Information Age, and at the Roundtable for Entrepreneurship Education (REE Asia) in Hong Kong.
 She is a graduate of LSU and the University of Maryland, College Park.

 Courtney Foster is the Medicaid policy advocate for LBP, where she aims to improve the enrollment experience for people covered by Medicaid through eliminating administrative barriers to coverage.
 Prior to working at LBP, Courtney worked as the health policy coordinator at Well-Ahead, Louisiana specializing in tobacco control policies at the state level with an emphasis on reducing disparities.